International Forestry Students' Association: History

-The organisation traces its roots to the International Forestry Students Symposium (IFSS), an annual meeting of forestry students which began in 1973 in the United Kingdom.
-The event, which was hosted in the UK for 13 years, aimed to provide forestry students with a platform for meeting their counterparts from other countries, discuss ideas, and create an atmosphere of solidarity and inspiration.
+The organisation traces its roots to the International Forestry Students Symposium (IFSS), an annual meeting of forestry students that formed in 1973 in the United Kingdom.
+The event, which was hosted in the UK for 13 years, aimed to provide forestry students with a platform for meeting their counterparts from other countries, discussing ideas, and creating an atmosphere of solidarity and inspiration.
 The first accomplishment of these meetings was the creation of INFOCENTRE, an office established to coordinate the exchange of information among forestry students.

 During the 18th IFSS in Lisbon, Portugal in 1990, the participants decided to expand the cooperation between forestry students beyond the annual symposium.
 At the constitutional assembly of IFSA, the founding member associations approved provisional statutes and elected the first representative organs.
 INFOCENTRE was re-designated as IFSA’s communicative and informational organ.

-The following year, the 19th IFSS was organised in The Netherlands with 112 participants from 38 countries, the first time that students from all continents were represented.
+The following year, the 19th IFSS was organised in the Netherlands with 112 participants from 38 countries, the first time that students from all continents were represented.
 In the 20th IFSS held in Italy, the third general assembly designated a central organ (the Secretariat), to be responsible for the association’s bureaucratic tasks, internal communications, and all INFOCENTRE duties.
 The Secretariat thus fully assumed its role as IFSA's headquarters.

 IFSA became a worldwide organization when the new statutes were finally approved in 1994 at the fifth general assembly during the 22nd IFSS in Switzerland.
 The association was officially registered as a charity organization with its seat in Göttingen, Germany.
-Five years later, with the adoption of the revised Statutes, Decrees and By-laws, the general assembly moved the seat to Freiburg in Breisgau, Germany.
+Five years later, with the adoption of the revised statutes, decrees, and by-laws, the general assembly moved the seat to Freiburg in Breisgau, Germany.

 Structure

 IFSA Board

 The IFSA Board is composed of seven positions.
-Those who hold title are asked to ensure that the organisation is globally represented, inclusive, and growing in a way that is consistent with the organisation's mission, vision and spirit.
+Those who hold titles are asked to ensure that the organisation is globally represented, inclusive, and growing in a way that is consistent with the organisation's mission, vision, and spirit.